biom262/cmm262-2023/CMM262-Syllabus-2023.md

 This course is designed to be highly interactive, so we greatly appreciate your participation and engagement with the material and class sessions.
 We would like to show respect for all instructors, especially those volunteering their time to be guest lecturers, by engaging with their content.

 ### Surveys
-Please fill out our survey at the end of each week.
+There will be a survey posted to Canvas at the end of each week.
+Please fill them out by Sun at 11:59 pm.
 We really value your feedback!
 It helps us improve the modules each year.

-**Survey link:** **Link**
+We will allot students at most three passes to submit surveys late, by the end of the quarter.
+We will subtract 5% from your participation grade for every additional survey (beyond the first three) that are submitted late.

 ## What's the policy on collaboration and plagiarism?
 Plagiarism will not be tolerated.
 Do not copy and paste answers from the internet, and make sure all answers on homework and exams are completely in your own words.